Dispute over the disclosure of documents from ENRC’s internal investigation:

-The communications between Dechert, acting primarily through its then partner Neil Gerrard, and the SFO have been the subject of long-running litigation that appears to have stalled the criminal investigation into the Kazakh mining company.
+The communications between Dechert, acting primarily through its then partner Neil Gerrard, and the SFO have been the subject of long-running litigation that appeared to stall the criminal investigation into the Kazakh mining company.
 ENRC has not only denied all allegations of corruption, but gone on the offensive – including by suing its former lawyers for breach of contract and the SFO for misfeasance in public office.

 In May 2022, the High Court delivered its damning verdict on the conduct of Dechert, and Gerrard in particular.
 The judge found that Gerrard recklessly breached his professional duties by making unauthorised disclosures to the SFO, leaking confidential information to the press, and acting plainly against the interests of ENRC.
 While Gerrard played the “leading role” as “instigator” of the misconduct, the judge found the SFO showed “bad faith opportunism” in accepting these unauthorised disclosures.
-A further trial in 2023 will determine what losses, if any, were caused by the SFO’s conduct.
+A further trial in March 2023 was held to determine what losses, if any, were caused by the SFO’s conduct, and judgment is expected in late 2023.
 Most significantly, the court cleared the SFO of misfeasance in public office and declined to grant key demands sought by ENRC relating to the agency’s handling of its investigation.

 Why does this case matter?

-- The case relates to long-standing and serious allegations of corruption by a former FTSE 100 company that remain unresolved 10 years after the SFO launched its official investigation.
-These allegations are not limited to isolated deals or single sources, but reflect concerns about ENRC’s operations in both Kazakhstan and Africa which have been raised by a wide range of people – from whistleblowers and campaigners, to parliamentarians and investors.
-Yet the SFO’s blockbuster investigation appears to have stalled during the proliferation of litigation and no charging decisions have been made, raising questions as to whether the company will ever be called to answer these allegations in court.
+- The case concerned long-standing and serious allegations of corruption by a former FTSE 100 company that remained unresolved for 10 years while the SFO undertook its official investigation.
+The allegations which prompted the investigation were not limited to isolated deals or single sources, but reflected concerns about ENRC’s operations in both Kazakhstan and Africa which have been raised by a wide range of people – from whistleblowers and campaigners, to parliamentarians and investors.
+Yet the SFO’s blockbuster investigation appears to have stalled during the proliferation of litigation and ultimately the case was closed, with the result that the corruption allegations against the company have not been answered by a court.

 The global context